GreaxolotOrOJ287/Resource-Datapack-Tool-for-MC/README.md

 # Resource-Datapack-Tool-for-MC
-this program creates a complete resource, texture or data packs such as the folders, pictures and the files necessary for it to work
+this program creates a complete resourcepack or datapack for minecraft such as the folders, pictures and the files necessary for it to work